Château La Verrerie, Hautes Collines Blanc

 Producer

-Jean-Louis Descours fell in love with Château La Verrerie in 1981, when he was looking for a project to occupy him after retirement.
-As a result, Jean-Louis purchased the 20-hectare estate and, with the help of his son Gérard, brought it back to life.
-They constructed a new winery and acquired more vineyards with the sole ambition to make great wine.
+In 1981, Jean-Louis Descours fell in love with Château La Verrerie while looking for a post-retirement project.
+He promptly purchased the 20-hectare estate and, with the help of his son Gérard, brought it back to life.
+They constructed a new winery and acquired more vineyards with the sole ambition of making great wine.
 Their first vintage was released in 1985.
-Today, Christopher, the grandson of Jean-Louis and owner of Charles Heidsieck, Piper-Heidsieck and Biondi-Santi, runs the estate and Valentine Tardieu-Vitali is at the winemaking helm.
-Valentine recently ranked in Le Figaro’s classification of the Top 50 French winemakers.
+Today, Christopher Descours, Jean-Louis’ grandson and owner of Charles Heidsieck Champagne, runs the estate with talented winemaker Valentine Tardieu-Vitali, who recently ranked in Le Figaro’s Top 50 French winemakers.

-Château La Verrerie is located in the Luberon appellation.
-The domaine has 48 hectares of vineyard, 70% of which is dedicated to red wine production with the remainder split between rosé and white wine.
-For the reds, 50% of the plantings are Grenache, 40% Syrah and 10% Cinsault and Carignan.
-Seven hectares are dedicated to Roussanne, Viognier, Clairette, Grenache Blanc and Bourboulenc.
-The vineyards are farmed organically and the wines have been certified organic since the 2013 vintage.
+Château La Verrerie comprises 48 hectares of vineyard Luberon, planted predominantly to Grenache, Syrah, Cinsault, Carignan and Mourvèdre, with seven hectares dedicated to the white varieties: Roussanne, Viognier, Clairette, Grenache Blanc and Bourboulenc.
+The domaine’s vineyards are farmed organically, and the wines have been certified organic since the 2013 vintage.

 Vineyards